Lester Holt reflects on faith and journalism.

 The youngest of four children, Holt grew up in Alaska and California as the son of a career Air Force noncommissioned officer.

-His mother, June Holt, a member of the Cordova church in Rancho Cordova, Calif., near Sacramento, said the family always attended services together.
+His mother, June Holt, a member of the Cordova Church of Christ in Rancho Cordova, Calif., near Sacramento, said the family always attended services together.

 “We discussed the sermons and Bible class topics following services, so Lester is well-grounded in the Word,” June Holt said.